digital-business-management/.github/profile/README.md

 This GitHub organization is dedicated to the academic staff and professors of the Digital Business Management department at Hochschule Pforzheim.

 ## Purpose
+- Share common information about university, faculty and organizational processes
 - Share teaching materials and code samples
 - Collaborate on internal projects and research
 - Provide infrastructure for cross-course support